Hess Corporation: Environmental record

+In New York and New Jersey

+In August 1976, 600 gallons of oil seeped into the Arthur Kill and Raritan River when a barge heading to Hess' Perth Amboy facility struck a rock.
+A month later, Amerada Hess and eight other oil companies that operated in the area, announced plans to form a mutual aid cooperative that would clean up major oil spills in the harbor.

-On October 28, 1990, The New York Times reported that a barge containing 31000 oilbbl of kerosene struck a reef in the Hudson River, spilling 163,000 USgal of fuel.
-Immediately, Hess assumed responsibility for the cleanup; the Coast Guard worked alongside the Red Star company to clean and to contain the spill to one area.
-Coast Guard official Mr. Holmes said "The weather and wind conditions are almost as close to perfect as they could get," and this contributed to a quicker and surer cleanup than would otherwise be the case.
-According to The New York Times, Mr. Holmes also said that 70 percent of the spill would be gone in three days due to the natural evaporation rate of kerosene.
-Even though most kerosene evaporates, toxic chemicals such as benzene stay in the water and harm certain fish.
-Hess claimed that their corporate policy has "long stressed" their "fundamental commitment to comply with applicable environment, health and safety laws and regulations," and they claimed to clean every spill that occurred.
+On October 28, 1990, a barge containing 31000 oilbbl of kerosene struck a reef in the Hudson River, spilling 163,000 USgal of fuel.
+Immediately, Hess assumed responsibility for the cleanup; the Coast Guard worked alongside the barge's owner to clean and contain the spill.
+Coast Guard official Howard Holmes said that 70 percent of the spill would be gone in three days due to the natural evaporation rate of kerosene.
+Even though most kerosene evaporates, toxic chemicals such as benzene stay in the water and harm fish.

+In September 1990, 5,000 gallons of oil spilled into the Arthur Kill when a six million-gallon Hess Oil tank at the company's Perth Amboy Terminal collapsed.

-Following a New York State Department of Environmental Conservation (DEC) agreement, the Hess Corporation would pay $1.1 million in fines and also "bring 65 gasoline stations and oil storage facilities into compliance with state requirements."
-The agreement addressed more than 100 violations at 65 gas stations and Hess's Brooklyn major oil storage facility.
+Following a 2008 New York State Department of Environmental Conservation (DEC) agreement, the Hess Corporation agreed to pay $1.1 million in fines and also "bring 65 gasoline stations and oil storage facilities into compliance with state requirements."
+The agreement addressed more than 100 violations at 65 gas stations and Hess' Brooklyn major oil storage facility.
 The agreement was aimed at resolving Hess's violations in the DEC's New York City and lower Hudson Valley regions.

+In April 2012, a Hess pipeline burst near Pennsauken, New Jersey.
+While most of the oil spilled into a containment ditch, approximately 100 gallons went into the Delaware River.